nguyen-gia-hien-tu/CS1XA3/Project02/README.md

 ## Reference:
 * The HTML document for the resume used the following HTML and CSS Template from w3schools: https://www.w3schools.com/w3css/tryw3css_templates_cv.htm
-    * __Please Note:__
-        The project does not have CSS stylesheet file since I use the online CSS template (framework) from w3schools.

 * The snippets of Javascript code on how to generate random color is from: https://stackoverflow.com/questions/1484506/random-color-generator